stevedonovan/Lake/doc/index.md

     c.library{'lua',src='*',defines='LUA_USE_LINUX',exclude='lua luac print'}

+Please note that 'list' here means both a string separated by commas or spaces, or a Lua table; all lists are converted internally into Lua tables.
+Filenames with spaces can be double-quoted in strings.

 There are also some need aliases - for instance, 'gtk' is short for 'gtk+-2.0'.
 If a need is not known, then Lake tries to use `pkg-config`.
 So simply adding the need 'gtk' to a program will make it build against the GTK+ libraries.